tpwres/teczki-polskiego-wrestlingu/content/a/prehistory.md

 1 = { path = "supronstars.jpg", caption = "The only surviving photo of a SupronStars show (Andrzej Supron standing on the left, in black clothes).", source = "Wikipedia" }
 +++

 Although the history of Polish wrestling is commonly agreed to begin with the inception of [Do Or Die Wrestling](@/o/ddw.md) in 2009, there have been wrestling shows on Polish soil going as far back as late 19th century.
+This article takes a look at pre-DDW events.

 <!-- more -->